calciferthefiredemon/operationbuildpc/README.md

 # operationbuildpc
-this was made to list the specs we need for pc and then build the pc. ☼
+This was made to list the specs we need for pc and then build the pc. ☼